alexwlchan/alexwlchan.net/src/_drafts/finding-unsubscribed-sns-topics.md

 ```

 I was a bit surprised that it only reads from ~/.aws/credentials by default -- you have to set the region by environment variable, specify it explicitly, or tell the SDK to look in ~/.aws/config.
-I worked it out, but the Python SDK reads from both files by default, and it took me a moment to spot the difference.
+I worked it out, but the Python SDK reads from both files by default, and it took me a moment to realise the difference.

 I'm sharing ~/.aws/credentials into my Docker container, and setting the region by environment variable.

 Next, let's get all the topics in this AWS region.
 Because I want to find the topics with zero subscriptions, I really want to track how many subscriptions each topic has.
-Let's store the topics in a map from their ARN to subscription count:
+Let's store the topics in a map from their ARN to subscription count.
+(An ARN is the [Amazon Resource Name][arn], a unique ID for anything created in AWS.)

 ```go
 subscriptionCountsByTopicArn := make(map[string]int)